christiandeandemesa/Algos/README.md

 const str = 'This string will be replaced, and this string will be replaced';
 console.log(str.replace('replaced', 'logged'));
 // 'This string will be logged, and this string will be logged'

+console.log(str.replace('string', ''));
+// 'This will be replaced, and this will be replaced'

 console.log(str.replace(/replaced/, 'shown'));
 // 'This string will be shown, and this string will be shown'